BloomTech-Labs/dep-story-squad-fe-c/README.md

 # Installation Instructions

-🚫explain how to install the required dependencies to get this project up and running with yarn and NPM
+Clone the repo to your local machine run 'npm i' to install dependencies run 'npm start' to fire up the project

 ## Other Scripts